Minnesota Criminal Law — Defending Prostitution Charges

 Thomas Gallagher is a Minneapolis Prostitution Attorney with over 30 years experience defending clients successfully.
 Perhaps Gallagher has not seen it all yet, but close.
 You can put his experience to work for you.
 Gallagher has the best-ratings for lawyers available.
-He is a five-star reviewed Minneapolis Prostitution Attorney.
+And multiple sites show his many five-star reviews from clients.

 If you’d like to discuss this with Minneapolis Prostitution Attorney Thomas C Gallagher, call 612 333-1500.
 Gallagher can use his 30 years experience to help you.